Support & Enrichment

 How do we support our students?

 St George’s has a strong pastoral system within each house, led by the Head of House and supported by the Deputy Head of House, Tutors and Pastoral Assistants.
-Student Services provides a safe and welcoming space for all students to access support for their emotional health and wellbeing at any point during the school day.
-Student Services is staffed by our House Pastoral Assistants and overseen by the Mental Health Lead and the Pastoral Support Manager.
+Student Services provide a safe and welcoming space for all students to access support for their emotional health and wellbeing at any point during the school day.
+Student Services are staffed by our House Pastoral Assistants and overseen by the Mental Health Lead and the Pastoral Support Manager.
 We have a range of services that we can refer young people to within school, including our School counsellor and mentors from Directional, DSPL7 (Delivering Specialist Provision Locally) and Links Outreach.

 Our PSHE curriculum and Friday 5 programme provides opportunities for students to learn about mental health issues and how to look after their own mental health.
 Students are engaged in our annual Promoting Positive Relationships Survey, sharing their attitudes towards their own mental health, which in turn ensures that our Friday 5 programme is relevant and meets the needs of our young people, creating a school environment that is focused on nurturing their mental and emotional well-being.